-- Test the latest release candidate (RC), if one is currently available.
+- Test the latest release candidate (RC) on the downloads page, if one is currently available.
 (Or try an older RC from our FTP server.)

 - Try the signed weekly builds.
 (Learn more and track their status.)

-- (No support) Experiment with devel alpha ISOs found from time to time at Qubes OpenQA.
+- (No support) Experiment with developer alpha ISOs found from time to time at Qubes OpenQA.

 Please make sure to report any bugs you encounter.